 Exact content of the messages (e.g. handover command) can be discussed in WI phase.
 This does not imply that we will send inter-node message over Uu.

 Below, the common parts of intra-gNB cases and inter-gNB cases are captured.
-For the inter-gNB cases, compared to the intra-gNB cases, potential different parts on RAN2 Uu interface in details can be studied either in SI phase or in WI phase.
+For the inter-gNB cases, compared to the intra-gNB cases, potential different parts on RAN2 Uu interface in details can be discussed in WI phase.

 4.5.4.1 Switching from indirect to direct path